dolvui/Chess/README.md

     Rbeb4 or R3b4
 the column or row is specify in the notation which not implemented now

-### legal moves and check
-check if the king in check and see wich moves are legal method implemted need to use it!

 ### end a game
 check about stalemate and checkmate, should be easy enough